fish546-2018/grace-Cbairdi-transcriptome/README.md

 ## Repository structure and Contents
 [analyses](https://github.com/fish546-2018/grace-Cbairdi-transcriptome/tree/master/analyses)
-- output files from R, FastQC
+- output files from R, FastQC, trinity, transrate
+- Pie charts from taxonomy analyses
+- Word cloud from taxonomy analysis

 [data](https://github.com/fish546-2018/grace-Cbairdi-transcriptome/tree/master/data)
 - .fastq files from the _C. bairdi_ pooled RNA sample that was library-prepped and sequenced at the NWGC.
+These files are a small subset of the total data because my laptop downloaded unzipped, severely shortened versions of the RNAseq data.
+- query.fa
+For practice, I assembled the short .fastq files into a transcriptome and renamed as query.fa for BLAST
+- 1031-cbairdiblast-sprot.tab
+For practice, I used BLAST to compare the short query.fa with uniprot-sprot

 [notebooks](https://github.com/fish546-2018/grace-Cbairdi-transcriptome/tree/master/notebooks)
 - Jupyter notebooks used for analyses

 [scripts](https://github.com/fish546-2018/grace-Cbairdi-transcriptome/tree/master/scripts)
-- R scripts used for analyses, and .sh scripts for running jobs on Mox
+- R scripts used for analyses
+- .sh scripts for running jobs on Mox

 ## Project Timeline (FISH 546 Fall Quarter 2018)
 - Week 4: FastQC files and assemble using Trinity on Mox; set up script for running BLAST once assembly is complete